 Of course, Niagara Falls is famous for another, more dangerous, spectacular act; that of plunging over the falls in a barrel.

-The intrepid thrill seekers always use the Horseshoe Falls on the Canadian side because it has the greatest flow of water.
-The American Falls just to south have a lot of jagged rocks visible that look very discouraging to the most courageous of people.
+The intrepid thrill-seekers always use the Horseshoe Falls on the Canadian side because it has the greatest flow of water.
+The American Falls just to the south have a lot of jagged rocks visible that look very discouraging to the most courageous of people.

 At 4.30 p.m. she plunged over the cataract and, a minute later, bobbed up.
 She floated to the Canadian shore where rescuers pried off the lid and found Annie alive and a little bruised.
 She became the first person to go over the falls and live.
 Her cat carries the same distinction.

 She planned to make her fortune selling mementos in Niagara Falls; it didn’t work out and she died in poverty in 1921 and was buried in a pauper's grave.